influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/discord.md

       .embedTitle('AAAAAAAAAAAAAAAAAAAAAA')
 ```

-Error rates are also being stored in the same InfluxDB instance and we want to
+Error rates are also stored in the same InfluxDB instance and we want to
 send daily reports of `500` errors to the `error-reports` Discord workspace.
 The following TICKscript collects `500` error occurances and publishes them to
 the `500-errors` topic.